 CONSTANTINE CANNON LLP CELEBRATES 25th ANNIVERSARY

-With offices in four cities, law firm is home to among the most prominent practices in Antitrust, Whistleblower, and Art & Cultural Property Law.
+With offices in four cities, the law firm is home to among the most prominent practices in Antitrust, Whistleblower, and Art & Cultural Property Law.

 NEW YORK, NY (April 5, 2019) – Constantine Cannon LLP is pleased to celebrate its 25th anniversary.